Replaying on all browsers

 A script can be edited and replayed in any supported browser.
 To run the script in different browsers within the same load scenario, create a group for each browser and set the Runtime Settings value appropriately in each group.
 This enables comparison of Transaction Response Time (TRT) between browsers in the Analysis reports.

 There may be cases where TruClient cannot detect or compensate for differences.
 For example, there may be differences in the application code depending on which browser is used.
 See Troubleshooting below.

 Scripts from versions of TruClient before version 12.50 can be converted so that they benefit from this feature.
 See Converting single-browser scripts to TruClient - Web.

 If you encounter issues replaying a script recorded in another browser, you can use an If Browser step.
-Insert an If Browser step from Toolbox > Flow Control.
+To do so, click Step in the menu toolbar, select Flow Control and drag If Browser to the desired location in the script.
 The If Browser step contains a Default branch where you can place steps that handle behavior of more than one browser.
 Create a branch in the If Browser step for each browser where the behavior is different than the default.

 The following table lists some uses of If Browser: